 A uterine polyp is an overgrowth of endometrial tissue or uterine lining.
 Polyps may arise when this lining grows in excess.
 They can be oval or round and can occur in the uterus or cervix.
 Many women have them and a lot of the time they are small and do not interfere with fertility.
 I have treated and observed many patients who have had uterine polyps and have become pregnant and give birth to a live, healthy baby.
 Uterine polyps are composed of endometrial tissue, whereas uterine fibroids consist of muscle.

 Hormonal factors, with oestrogen sensitivity.
 Uterine polyps will grow when stimulated by oestrogen as does the endometrium cyclically.
+In Chinese medicine the cause is usually a combination of blood stagnation with kidney, spleen, or liver deficiency potentially causing dampness.

 Symptoms of Uterine Polyps